 It is not only the controller that has to demonstrate compliance with the GDPR.
 The processor shall also be able to demonstrate compliance.
 The GDPR lays down obligations directly applicable specifically to processors.
 Processors can be fined in case of non-compliance with the obligations of the GDPR that are relevant to them and both controllers and processors are directly accountable towards supervisory authorities.
 A processor can also be held liable or fined in case it acts outside or contrary to the lawful instructions of the controller.

-GDPR Hero – the tool to help you!
+GDPR Hero Records – the tool to help you with GDPR compliance!

 According to the GDPR, both controllers and processors are many times obliged to keep records about their processing activities and to regulate the relationship between them.